Quotes Relating to Health

 A mind of the calibre of mine cannot derive its nutriment from cows.

-George Bernard Shaw, The Star, Apr.
+The Star, Apr.
 5, 1890

 We consume the carcasses of creatures of like appetites, passions and organs with our own, and fill the slaughterhouses daily with screams of pain and fear.

-Robert Louis Stevenson (1850-1894)
+Robert Louis Stevenson

-One farmer says to me, ‘You cannot live on vegetable food solely, for it furnishes nothing to make the bones with;’ and so he religiously devotes a part of his day to supplying himself with the raw material of bones; walking all the while he talks behind his oxen, which, with vegetable-made bones, jerk him and his lumbering plow along in spite of every obstacle.
+One farmer says to me, ‘You cannot live on vegetable food solely, for it furnishes nothing to make the bones with’ and so he religiously devotes a part of his day to supplying himself with the raw material of bones; walking all the while he talks behind his oxen, which, with vegetable-made bones, jerk him and his lumbering plow along in spite of every obstacle.

-Henry David Thoreau, author of Walden: Or, Life in the Woods (1817-1862)
+Author of Walden: Or, Life in the Woods (1817-1862)

-The best doctor gives you the least medicine.
+The best doctor gives the least medicines.

 Benjamin Franklin (1706-1790)